ofenloch/hello-world/README.md

 * `dotnet add test/unit-tests.csproj package Microsoft.Extensions.Logging.Console`

-The we add some logging code to out Main in file *src/HelloWorld.cs*:
+Then we add some logging code to our Main in file *src/HelloWorld.cs*:

 ```C#
             using ILoggerFactory loggerFactory =